uhh-lt/newsleak-docker/README.md

 ## Troubleshooting

 1. Not enough RAM: Preprocessing will be slow or even abort, if your Docker setup has not enough memory.
 Allow to use at least 8 GB.
-2. Different docker naming: docker-compose will use the directory name containing `docker-compose.yml` as a prefix for orchestrated containers (some special characters such as dashes are removed from the directory name beforehand).
+2. Different docker container names: docker-compose will use the directory name containing `docker-compose.yml` as a prefix for orchestrated containers (some special characters such as dashes are removed from the directory name beforehand).
 If you have placed it in a directory other than `newsleak-docker`, `mynewsleak` for instance, you need to change the commands above accordingly.
 Replace `newsleakdocker_newsleak-ui_1` with `mynewsleak_newsleak-ui_1` in steps 1 and 3.
+3. Different docker network name: The newsleak docker containers need to share a virtual network with the Hoover containers.
+This is configured in the `docker-compose.yml` of newsleak.
+If your Hoover resides in a directory other tahn `hoover`, e.g. `hoover2`, then change the network name from `hoover_default` to `hoover2_default` and restart the containers `docker-compose restart`